Ballyteague GFC: History

 RIC records from 1890 show that Boherkill and Kilmoney club had 50 members with officers listed as Edward Delaney, Edward Loughlin, and John Flynn senior and junior listed as officers.
 Ballyteague affiliated 1927–51, founded by Mick Behan, Paddy Nugent and Jack Gilligan while Dinny Dunny, father of Pat, was one of the original players.
 The original colours were vertical stripes of red and green.

 Gaelic football

 After re-affiliating in 1951, Ballyteague won Junior B in 1962.
-Joe McTeague, Seamus Brennan, Michael Nugent, John Jacob and later Tommy Herbert spearheaded their from junior to senior in three years.
-Their introduction to senior football was an eight-point win over Round Towers and they then eliminated Clane and played a memorable three-game semi-final saga against area side St. Wolstan's.
+Joe McTeague, Seamus Brennan, Michael Nugent, John Jacob and later Tommy Herbert spearheaded their Towers and they then eliminated Clane and played a memorable three-game semi-final saga against area side St. Wolstan's.
 At half time in the 1974 county final they were 0-5 to 0-1 ahead against Carbury, but failed to score in the second half and lost 2-9 to 0–5.
 When they were promoted to senior again after 1991 they beat Sarsfields and Round Towers in the championship.
 The club stages the Herbert Cup tournament.